movementlabsxyz/movement-docs/docs/devs/interactonchain/wallet-adapter/browser_extension.md

 # Movement Networks Wallet Adapter for Browser Extension Wallets

-## Overview
 This guide walks you through implementing a wallet adapter plugin that allows dapps to interact with your browser extension wallet on Move Networks.
 Using the AIP-62 Wallet standard, dapps can seamlessly connect to your wallet by updating their `move-wallet-adapter` package.

 ## Prerequisites
 Before starting, ensure you have: